JereKuusela/valheim-cron_job/README.md

 ## Jobs

 - command: Command to execute.
+- commands: List of commands to execute.
 - schedule: Cron schedule.
 If schedule starts with *, you must use "" around the it.
+- useGameTime: If true, the schedule is based on the in-game time.
+Default is false.
+  - In game time starts from year 2000.
 - chance: Chance of executing the command.
 Default is 1 (100%).
 - log: Whether to log the job.
 If missing, `logJobs` value is used.

 ## Zone jobs

 - command: Command to execute.
+- commands: List of commands to execute.
 - schedule: Cron schedule.
 If schedule starts with *, you must use "" around the it.
 - chance: Chance of executing the command.
 Default is 1 (100%).
 - log: Whether to log the job.
 If missing, `logZone` value is used.